How Severe is the Problem?

 Elected officials hold a special place in this discussion of elites as they have more direct incentives of trying to stay in office, and they can exploit human psychology through misinformation as a means of achieving that goal.
 Because humans have a built-in preference to avoid losses (Tversky & Kahneman, 1981), politicians who frame arguments in a way that emphasizes political losses appear more persuasive (Arceneaux, 2012).
 This is especially true of politicians who can do so while also inducing anxiety in their listeners (Arceneaux, 2012).
 This gives elected officials an incentive to engage in fear mongering.
 Apart from being normatively troubling on its own, it is especially concerning given that this fear mongering can now come from totally fabricated statements.
 The “Red Scare’’ hysteria, although excessive, was in some part justified because the Soviet Union represented a real existential threat to the United States, given their nuclear arsenal.
 The fear mongering by President Trump, on the other hand, was usually based on much more tenuous evidence.
 For example, he tried to create conditions of fear of Islamic extremism on the obviously false premise that"I watched in Jersey City thousands of thousands of people cheering…as that building went down [the World Trade Center]” (Washington Post, 2015).

-This is a good segway to discuss the role of the President in preventing (or perpetuating) misinformation.
+This is a good segue to discuss the role of the President in preventing (or perpetuating) misinformation.
 Given that the power of the Presidency is greater than ever, the incentives are certainly there to provide misinformation.
 And although previously the President’s words were mainly filtered through the media, President Trump has shown that that is no longer strictly necessary given the potential of social media sites like X (formerly Twitter).
 President Trump was not alone in that strategy; Wolfsfeld and Tsifroni note that politicians all over the world are taking advantage of their new opportunities to reach constituents without the filter of traditional media (2018, p.226-227).
 These communications can be powerful in as much as Presidents are very persuasive to their co-partisan citizens.
 In testing Republican loyalty to President Trump specifically, Barber and Pope (2019) found that Republicans were more likely to follow President Trump’s lead even on liberal issues.
 This was true both of low-knowledge respondents and strong Republicans.
 Clearly, loyalty to the President can trump ideological fervour (no pun intended).
 That obviously creates opportunities for Presidents to make false claims and yet still pull their co-partisans along, as we saw most disturbingly with the election claims in 2020.

 The Mass Public